-- the expected expenditure of the Council over the ensuring five years is likely to exceed 20% of the Council's average annual operating expenses over the previous five financial years (as shown in the Council's financial statements); or - the expected capital cost of the project over the ensuing five years is likely to exceed \$4,000,000 (indexed). - Where the Council considers that it is necessary or appropriate.
+- the expected expenditure of the Council over the ensuring five years is likely to exceed 20% of the Council's average annual operating expenses over the previous five financial years (as shown in the Council's financial statements); or - the expected capital cost of the project over the ensuing five years is likely to exceed the base amount of \$4,628,000 (indexed). - Where the Council considers that it is necessary or appropriate.